alkhimey/ConstrainedTypes/README.md

 ================

 This library allows definition of range constrained subtypes of discreete types.
-Variables of these types are limited to hold types of a defined range.
+Variables of these types are limited to hold values of a defined range.

 Usage example: